cal-cs184-student/hw1-rasterizer-sp24-squids/README.md

 >  ੈ ✩‧₊˚ TASK 5 ⋆·˚ ༘ *.⋆ <br>
 > *** Explain pixel sampling in your own words and describe how you implemented it to perform texture mapping.
 Briefly discuss the two different pixel sampling methods, nearest and bilinear. <br>
 > **What is pixel sampling?** pixel sampling involves selecting specific points/pixels from an img to gather info about color and other attributes.
 In other words, imagine a grid laid over an image where each intersection represents a pixel.
 Sampling involves looking at these individual points and recording the values that represent them.
 The process of pixel sampling strongly determines the quality of an img.
-Here we have two different pixel sampling methods, **nearest** and **bilinear**. <br>
+Here there are two different pixel sampling methods, **nearest** and **bilinear**. <br>
 > > **nearest**:
 > > <br> Picture a leaf with various shades of green, and imagine this leaf has been cut up by ants who are now trying to peice it back together (why would they do that? ... ¯\_(ツ)_/¯ ). _In nearest pixel sampling, when you want to sample a specific point on the leaf, you'll look for the closest ant (representing a pixel) to that point_.
 Each ant is their own green shade so their neighboring ant should be too.
 As the ants attempt to piece the leaf back together, they work diligently to ensure that each piece they carry matches the shade of green of its neighboring pieces.
 Since each ant represents a pixel with its own green shade, they carefully select the neighboring ants that have similar shades of green to maintain consistency across the reconstructed leaf.
 This process is repeated until the leaf is all back in one piece! <br>
 >